Auld Alliance: Reformation and decline

-It underwent a dramatic revival when it was formally reviewed in 1512 and again in 1517 and 1548.
+The alliance underwent a dramatic revival when it was formally reviewed in 1512 and again in 1517 and 1548.
 Scotland still suffered badly following the death of James IV and most of his nobles at Flodden in 1513.
 Periodic Anglo-French and Anglo-Scottish conflict throughout the sixteenth century continued, but the certainties that had driven the Auld Alliance were disappearing.
 As Protestantism gained ground in Scotland, more and more people favoured closer links with England than with France.